GOD’S PLAN AND PROVISIONS FOR THE PRIESTS

 On the East side of the Jordan:

-Ramoth– ‘exaltation’ – Yeshua, our salvation, was made a little lower than the angels, for the suffering of death, and has been exalted to the right hand of the Father and positions those who flee to Him by faith with Him there.
+Ramoth– ‘exaltation’ – Yeshua, our salvation, was made a little lower than the angels, for the suffering of death, and has been exalted to the right hand of the Father and positions there with Himself, those who flee to Him by faith.

 Golan– the origin of the word is more uncertain but is thought by some to mean ‘joy’ or ‘captive’.
 We recognize that to be captivated by His presence is to experience the fullness of joy.